anitguru/hugo/content/en/blog/chatgpt1.md

 > This routine should provide a balanced approach to fitness, incorporating all major aspects of a healthy workout routine for beginners.
 Remember, consistency is key!

 ## Mental Health Support and Meditation Guidance
 ChatGPT as Your Wellness Guide: While not a substitute for professional help, ChatGPT can offer support.
-Prompt it with “Guide me through a 5-minute meditation for anxiety,” for calming and practical advice.
+Prompt it with “Guide me through a 5-minute meditation for anxiety” for calming and practical advice.

 > Certainly!
 Here's a simple 5-minute meditation to help ease anxiety.
 Remember, it's normal for your mind to wander during meditation; gently bring your focus back to the meditation whenever you notice it drifting.
 Let's begin: